r5d/lpschedule-generator/docs/schedule/index.rst

 The ``--ical`` switch enables iCal export while generating LP schedule::

-  $ lps_gen -s --ical 2016 path/to/lp-schedule.md > path/to/program-schedule.html
+  $ lps_gen -sc --ical 2016 path/to/lp-schedule.md > path/to/program-schedule.html

 The year of the conference must be given as an argument to the ``--ical`` switch.